- Services Available to Not-For-Profits

 Dayton Foundation Funds that Accept Grant Requests from Not-for-Profit Organizations

 The mission of the Allegro Fund is to enrich the artistic education and experience of students in dance, theatre and music in the Greater Dayton Region.
 The Allegro Fund provides a grant for guest artists to achieve this goal.
 The fund’s advisory committee issues a request for proposals from a pre-approved list of arts groups, generally on a biannual basis.
-If available funds permit, proposals will be accepted on a more frequent basis.
-For more information, please contact Barbra Stonerock, director of Community Relations for The Dayton Foundation, at (937) 225-9951.
+For more information, please contact Beth Geiger, associate program officer for The Dayton Foundation, at (937) 225-9964.

 The Brighter Tomorrow Foundation Fund

 Every fall, the Brighter Tomorrow Foundation opens its grant process to applicants representing local agencies that serve people with developmental disabilities.
 The application period extends over two months, from mid-September until the first Friday in November each year.
 Grant decisions are made in January and grantees are notified at that time.
 Grants have been awarded to 501(c)(3) organizations, local governmental agencies and academic institutions that serve individuals with developmental disabilities.
 Click here if you are interested in learning more or would like to apply for a grant.

 The Kuntz Foundation Fund